You want smart political talk without the meltdowns?

 Not really.

-In the case, yeah, you did have to pay Paula Jones $850,000, but Hillary was part of the effort.
+And the case, yeah, you did have to pay Paula Jones $850,000, but Hillary was part of the effort.

-And now we find out Harvey Weinstein helped bankroll the Clinton Lewinsky defense at the time.
+And now we find out Harvey Weinstein helped bankroll the Clinton-Lewinsky defense at the time.

 Really?

-Just apply all of those words to her husband who was in the White House, and she knew it, she defended him to the nth degree and said and and they smeared and slandered every one of those woman women.
+She defended him to the nth degree and said, and they smeared and slandered every one of those women.

 What a phony.

-And she was quoted over the weekend as saying that when she was working and singing for the Pussycat dolls, they were basically hired prostitutes who are owned and controlled by those with the money.
+And she was quoted over the weekend as saying that when she was working and singing for the Pussycat dolls, they were basically hired prostitutes who were owned and controlled by those with the money.

 Kaya, welcome to the program.

-Hi, thanks, John.
+Hi, thanks, Don.

-So t when what do you mean?
+So what do you mean?

 Okay.